 2. They have obsessed customers and loyal employees

 Most high growth companies tend to have a mix of really obsessed customers and employees who are committed.
 Infosys experienced that (in fact most of IT and pharma) for over 25 years.
-Even in the banking system there are banks like Kotak Bank and HDFC Bank who have really built a good combination of these two.
+Even in the banking system there are banks like Kotak Bank and HDFC Bank that have really built a good combination of these two.
 This removes two of the biggest frictions that companies normally experience in their growth.

 3. Focus more on customer monetization and retention